How to Get Rid of Flyaways: 10 Ways to Smooth Out Flyaway Hair

 1. Get a trim.

-2. Soothe your split ends.
+3. Soothe your split ends with serum.

-4. Tame flyaways when you style.
+5. Tame flyaways when you style.

 This also works for little baby hairs or broken hairs near your part, even if you’re just wearing your hair down.
 Just spritz with the hairspray where the hairs stick out and smooth down with your fingers.
 It’s pretty much magic.

-5. Try a different type of towel.
+6. Try a different type of towel.

-Take your cues from the hair plopping technique beloved by curly-haired girls and use a cotton T-shirt or microfibre towel to dry your strands when you first step out the shower.
+What if your best flyaway hair product was a towel?
+Take your cues from the hair plopping technique.
+Use a cotton T-shirt or microfibre towel to dry your strands when you first step out of the shower.
+As the fibers in both a cotton T-shirt and a microfibre towel are woven tightly and aren’t rough, they won’t disturb the surface of your hair fiber.

-Using the ‘roll and pull’ method most hair stylists swear by, take a vented round brush and gently tug on your strands to keep them taut and straight as you dry.
+Using the ‘roll and pull’ method most hairstylists swear by, take a vented round brush and gently tug on your strands to keep them taut and straight as you dry.

 Make sure the nozzle is attached to the end of your blowdryer to better direct the airflow, and keep it pointed downwards as you dry so all the hair lays flat.
 This will help leave you with a smooth, flyaway-free finish.

-7. Make sure you’re using the right hairbrush.
+8. Make sure you’re using the right hairbrush.

-For naturally knotty hair: Use a detangling comb.
+- Knotted hair: Use a detangling comb.

-For brittle or delicate strands: Use a boar bristle brush.
+- Brittle or delicate strands: Use a boar bristle brush.

-For long, thick tresses: Use a paddle brush.
+- Long, thick tresses: Use a paddle brush.

-Styles like a top knot, messy ponytail and undone waves all look better with a little loose hair around your face, so don’t be too stressed about a few flyaway hair strands affecting the look of your ‘do.
+Loose tendrils can give hair a certain je ne sais quoi, so if you’re dealing with a head full of frizz, try embracing it.
+Styles like a top knot, messy ponytail, and undone waves all look better with a little loose hair around your face, so don’t be too stressed about a few flyaway hair strands affecting the look of your ‘do.